Better-Papers/sciblog/src/posts/dbo/dbo.md

 In recent years, the intricate integration of cell cycle regulation with neural progenitor specification has become increasingly evident, and the molecular mechanisms underlying this relationship have started to unfold.

-We hypothesize that there is a link between fate specification and the number of cell divisions.
+Progenitors can output heterogeneous neuronal populations [@llorcaStochasticFramework2019].

+Background technology.

 ### Research Design and Methods (~4.5 pages)

+Although integrating labeling reagents with transcriptomics method have been done, these rely on cell sorting to bin the cell population based on intensity, which is often limited to 4-6 bins [@luComprehensiveView2022] or single-cell sorting into wells which has throughput limitations.
+Instead, we will use feature barcoding approaches to directly quantify the amount of labeling reagents alongside the cell's transcriptional state.
+This greatly enhances the resolution of our analysis and is crucial for statistical model fitting [@hyrienMixtureModel2008].

-### Aim 1: Development of Cell Cycle Tools
+### Aim 1: Development of Cell Cycle Profiling Tools

 In order to gain high-resolution information regarding the relationship between the cell cycle and cell fate, we rely primarily on combining current cell labeling techniques with genome-wide single-cell and spatial trancriptomics.
 Several labeling reagents are chosen based on their ability to complement each other.
 By varying the pulse-chase interval, we can infer cell cycle parameters.

-Although integrating labeling reagents with transcriptomics method have been done, these on cell sorting to bin the cell population based on intensity, which is often limited to 4-6 bins [@luComprehensiveView2022] or single-cell sorting into wells which has throughput limitations.
-Instead, we will use feature barcoding approaches to directly quantify the amount of labeling reagents alongside the cell's transcriptional state.
-This greatly enhances the resolution of our analysis and is crucial for statistical model fitting [@hyrienMixtureModel2008].

 #### CFSE